thecodegenius/alfred-caffeine-controls/README.md

-    caff        ::  Toggle caffeine on and off caff on     ::  Turn caffeine on indefinitely caff 5      ::  Turn caffeine on for 5 minutes (the # can be changed to any number) caff off    ::  Turn caffeine off
+    caff        ::  Toggle caffeine on and off caff on     ::  Turn caffeine on indefinitely caff 5      ::  Turn caffeine on for 5 minutes (the # can be changed to any number) caff 2h     ::  Turn caffeine on for 2 hours (any number followed by an h will work, even decimals) caff off    ::  Turn caffeine off
     caff quit   ::  Quit caffeine (can also use 'caff end' or 'caff exit') caff start  ::  Start caffeine (can also use 'caff init')